-Canada’s Rocky Mountains provides a stunning landscape of craggy, towering rock-faces, snow-capped mountains, thick forests and iridescent lakes.
-Wander the streets of Vancouver, ferry through Haro Straight to Victoria and roam the colourful Butchart Gardens on Vancouver Island.
-Hike or bike the breathtaking trails of Whistler, Sun Peaks, Jasper, and Banff, canoe across the turquoise calm of Lake Louise, or wrap your hands around a mug of hot chocolate while admiring the superb alpine scenery of the Rockies.
+Canada’s Rocky Mountains provide a stunning landscape of craggy, towering rock faces, snow-capped mountains, thick forests and picturesque lakes.
+Wander the streets of Vancouver and admire the views each direction you turn.
+Hike or bike the breathtaking trails of Whistler, Sun Peaks, Jasper, and Banff.
+Experience the renowned expanse of Lake Louise, or wrap your hands around a mug of hot chocolate while admiring the superb alpine scenery of the Rockies.
 Ready for a grand adventure?
 Jump aboard and witness the sheer beauty of this exceptional part of the world.

-Discover one of the most awe-inspiring mountain ranges in the world: the great Canadian Rockies.
-The Icefields Parkway between Jasper and Banff is one of the most scenic drives on Earth.
-Sit back and enjoy the ride, without the hassle of driving
+Sit back and enjoy the Icefields Parkway between Jasper and Banff, one of the most scenic drives on earth, without the hassle of driving.

-See the turquoise waters of Lake Louise for yourself and cross off one of those must-see bucket list experiences
+Experience the seasonal moods and beauty of Lake Louise for yourself and cross off one of those must-see bucket list experiences.

 This trip covers a lot of ground, as Canada is a huge country.
 Please be prepared for some long days of driving.
 The drive between Sun Peaks and Jasper, for example, takes around six hours.